software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-understanding-cairo-packages.md

 ## Packages and modules names considerations

 The names must use only ASCII alphanumeric characters or `_`, and cannot be empty.
-It cannot also start with underscore.
+It cannot also start with an underscore.